VivekMalipatel/Opencore-Hackintosh-Build-for-i5-8600k/README.md

 There is still no Airdrop working.I Think it needs inbuilt wifi chip.

----Update--- (30th May 2021)
+---Update--- (21st SEP 2022)

-I Have updated all the Internal drivers,kexts and Config.plist to make compatible with the lastest Mac Os BigSur 11.4.
+I Have updated all the Internal drivers,kexts and Config.plist to make compatible with the lastest Mac Os Monterey 12.6.